 - (a) Quarterly Withholding Reconciliation.
-On or before the last day of the month following the quarter in which withholdings pursuant to 7.06.120(a) have been made, the employer must file a quarterly tax report. - (b) Annual Withholding Reconciliation.
-On or before the last day of January following any calendar year in which withholdings pursuant to 7.06.120(a) have been made, the employer must file with the Administrator a reconciliation of taxes withheld and taxes remitted. - (c) The Administrator will determine by administrative rule the required format and information necessary to comply with subsections (a) and (b) above.
+On or before the last day of the month following the quarter in which withholdings pursuant to 7.06.120(a) have been made, the employer must file a quarterly tax report.
+If the due date is on a weekend or federal holiday, the report is due the next business day. - (b) Annual Withholding Reconciliation.
+On or before the last day of January following any calendar year in which withholdings pursuant to 7.06.120(a) have been made, the employer must file with the Administrator a reconciliation of taxes withheld and taxes remitted.
+If the due date is on a weekend or federal holiday, the reconciliation is due the next business day. - (c) The Administrator will determine by administrative rule the required format and information necessary to comply with subsections (a) and (b) above.